ChiaraCati/FlooData/README.md

 ## Scenario

-ISPRA is also the institution that created some Open Data repositories we relied on for gathering the original data.
+ISPRA is also the institution that created some Open Data repositories we relied on, when gathering the original data for building FlooData.
 [LinkedIspra](http://dati.isprambiente.it/) is their pilot project oh production of Linked Open Data following W3S guidelines.
 It is represented by a Catalog (issued in 2016) of 5 datasets:
 * [ReNDiS](http://dati.isprambiente.it/dataset/il-rendis/), the National Directory of Soil Defense Interventions
 * [CDS](http://dati.isprambiente.it/dataset/cds/), theLand Consumption in Italy
 * [RMN](http://dati.isprambiente.it/dataset/rmn-la-rete-mareografica-nazionale/), the  National Mareographic Network